 for the special places we’ll be each and everyday.”

-Because of the difficulties with Marx cataloguing towards the end of its existence in the US we do not know exactly all the outfits which were packaged as Marx outfits and we would be grateful to hear from anyone who has an outfit which we have not listed.
+Because of the difficulties with Marx cataloguing towards the end of its existence in North America we do not know exactly all the outfits which were packaged as Marx outfits and we would be grateful to hear from anyone who has a Marx packaged outfit which we have not shown.

 “Let’s Go To The Ballet” (Ref 1101) based on the 1977 Pedigree Active Sindy outfit

 Although the Marx Sindy was an active doll, she did not come wearing the usual active ballerina outfit, but it could be bought separately with this boxed outfit.
 The boxed outfit consisted of a short-sleeved leotard made of white stretch-nylon, with a scoop neckline to the front and deep V-shaped back trimmed with a white satin binding.
 For her legs she had a pair of thick white nylon fishnet tights.
 Her tutu was made of pink honeycomb netting with an additional top layer of a very fine white translucent netting trimmed at the hem with white nylon lace.
 The waistband was made of a white nylon binding and it fastened at the back of the waist with a velcro strip fastening.
 The outfit came with moulded pink plastic ballet shoes with pink plastic ties attached to the back of the heel which fastened together with a push-through ball fastening.

 In a departure from the UK outfit, this set came with a pink plastic carry case with a moulded “Sindy” on the front with a white handle for Sindy’s ballet shoes.
 The set shown is an interesting one because the ballet shoes are original and as you can see they are an acid pink colour similar in colour to some of Sindy’s mid-1970s daisy sandals.